quyhoang/CamDesign/README.md

 | cam.velocity.export     | export to xlsx   |

-Because some plot are frequenly viewed, there are shortcuts to quickly create their plot.
+There are shortcuts to plot some frequently used data.

 For example, if the cam object name is cam.